 Do you remember the first time you connected with and fell in love with your pup?

 Dog grooming is an essential piece in helping your pup stay healthy.
-The reason to groom him or her on a regular basis is simple.
+The reason to groom him or her regularly is simple.
 Your dog’s physical state influences the way he feels and the way you look at your dog.
 In extreme cases, where there is a lack of proper care, cleaning and grooming can directly affect the behavior of your dog.

 Proper grooming not only infuses a healthy glow to your dog’s appearance but also helps develop his self-esteem.
 Of course, it doesn’t hurt that it makes you a very proud parent when you show off your dog to others.